olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 ### Endpoints
 Endpoints are available for managing financial entities with CRUD methods.
 Endpoints are available for each entity :
-- BidList, CurvePoint, Rating, RuleName and Trade.
+- Rating, BidList, CurvePoint, RuleName and Trade.

-You will find below an example for *Rating* management :
+You will find below an endpoints for *Rating* management :

 1.Read :
 - GET  <http://localhost:8080/rating/list> to list all Ratings

 2.Create :
-- GET  <http://localhost:8080/rating/add> to get the formula to fill to add a new Rating
+- GET  <http://localhost:8080/rating/add> to get the form to fill to add a new Rating
-- POST <http://localhost:8080/rating/validate> to post the formula to filled to add a new Rating
+- POST <http://localhost:8080/rating/validate> to post the form filled to add a new Rating

 3.Update :
-- GET  <http://localhost:8080/rating/update/{id}> to get the formula to fill to update the Rating which id is in parameter
+- GET  <http://localhost:8080/rating/update/{id}> to get the form to fill to update the Rating which id is in parameter
-- GET  <http://localhost:8080/rating/update/{id}> to post the formula to filled to update the Rating which id is in parameter
+- GET  <http://localhost:8080/rating/update/{id}> to post the form filled to update the Rating which id is in parameter

 4.Delete :
 - GET  <http://localhost:8080/rating/delete/{id}> to delete the Rating which id is in parameter

-Same Endpoints are available for BidList, CurvePoint, RuleName and Trade.
+Same endpoints are available for other financial entities : BidList, CurvePoint, RuleName and Trade.

-There are Endpoints for *Users* management as well :
+There are endpoints for *Users* management as well :

 1.Read :
 - GET  <http://localhost:8080/user/list> to list all Users

 2.Create :
-- GET  <http://localhost:8080/user/add> to get the formula to fill to add a new User
+- GET  <http://localhost:8080/user/add> to get the form to fill to add a new User
-- POST <http://localhost:8080/user/validate> to post the formula to filled to add a new User
+- POST <http://localhost:8080/user/validate> to post the form filled to add a new User

 3.Update :
-- GET  <http://localhost:8080/user/update/{id}> to get the formula to fill to update the User which id is in parameter
+- GET  <http://localhost:8080/user/update/{id}> to get the form to fill to update the User which id is in parameter
-- GET  <http://localhost:8080/user/update/{id}> to post the formula to filled to update the User which id is in parameter
+- GET  <http://localhost:8080/user/update/{id}> to post the form filled to update the User which id is in parameter

 4.Delete :
 - GET  <http://localhost:8080/user/delete/{id}> to delete the User which id is in parameter